ME-Data-Pipeline-Software/acoustic_doppler_pipelines/pipelines/up_looking_adcp/README.md

 ============================================================================================================

 ## Editing pipeline data fields
-This pipeline is set up to handle data created by a Nortek Signature1000 VM running both bottom track and the echo sounder.
+This pipeline is set up to handle data created by a Nortek Signature1000.
 It also has some basic parameters set up for sampling in Sequim Bay.

 1. If you are not running the echo sounder, navigate to `pipelines/sigvm/config` and open `retriever.yaml`.
 Remove all entries that have the `_echo` tag.
 You can do this as well for `dataset.yaml`, but this isn't critical.